 Signal strength can pinpoint a user’s location even in a crowd.
 Two meters of separation between victim devices can be detected from an attacker over 15 meters away.
 The typical victim has a plethora of vulnerable devices including smart TVs, pre-WPA3 WiFi networks, Bluetooth speakers and WiFi security cameras with old firmware.
 Multiple WiFi APs in the victim’s vicinity, made popular by consumer WiFi mesh networks provide an effective radar to track the victim’s approximate location in a home or office by a passive attacker.

 Wireless energy knows no borders, with maximum range limited by the inverse square law and obstructions.
-Weak microprocessors with weak encryption to save energy, lazy design and lack of OEM liability leave little supply-side motivation to fix these personal and national security risks.
+Microprocessors with weak encryption to save computation / energy and lack of OEM liability leave little supply-side motivation to fix these personal and national security risks.

 Bluetooth speakers as found in home or office typically have auto-pairing.
 This allows that when no paired device is in range, anyone can pair with the speaker without physically touching the speaker.
 It would be then trivial to monitor the audio input in headset mode (most of these speakers have microphones for two-way audio) without the victim knowing they’re being listened to.
 Suppose the attacker walks down a street listening for auto-discoverable HSP devices, whether speaker or headphones or other device with microphone.
 Many neighborhoods have lots of these HSP devices left on 24/7, which can be used to determine user occupancy patterns, travel plans and other confidential victim information.